sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 CLI Extensions and Additions

 #### Platform CLIs
-* Platform CLIs remain the same but include DPU, and changes in sensors and FRUs
+* Platform CLIs remain the same but include DPU, and changes in sensors and FRUs.
+The "show platform inventory" is an example to display the DPU modules.

 show platform inventory
 * shows the DPUs on the switch          <font>**`Executed on the switch.
 This CLI is not available on the DPU`**</font>